handengke/handengke.github.io/_pages/about.md

 Hornors and Awards
 =====
+- National Scholarship for Doctoral Students (2%, 2025)
 - Institute Director's Award for Excellence in ICT (3%, 2024)
-- Academic Scholarship at University of Chinese Academy of Sciences (2022/2023/2024)
+- Annual Outstanding Student of the State Key Lab of Processors (10%, 2023)
 - Merit Student Award at University of Chinese Academy of Sciences (10%, 2023/2024)
-- Annual Outstanding Student of the State Key Lab of Processors (10%, 2023)
+- Academic Scholarship at University of Chinese Academy of Sciences (2022/2023/2024/2025)

 -----